 Traffic control is a joint responsibility of design (both roadway and bridge), construction and traffic operations personnel.
-Coordination is necessary by all three parties in the development of TCPs.
-Both traffic operations and construction personnel must routinely review TCPs during Initial Engineering (Phase I to Phase II plans) to ensure that the plan is sound and constructible and bid items are complete and quantities reasonable.
-With subsequent reviews of Phase III plans, designers are also encouraged to contact contractors for ideas on Traffic Control Plans.
+Coordination is necessary by all three parties in the development of TMPs.
+Both traffic operations and construction personnel must routinely review TMPs during Phase I and Phase II plans to ensure that the plan is sound and constructible and bid items are complete and quantities reasonable.
+With subsequent reviews of Phase III plans, designers are also encouraged to contact contractors for ideas on Temporary Traffic Control Plans.

-Traffic control plans should also be reviewed with other appropriate entities such as maintenance, FHWA, community awareness teams, general public, transit agencies, businesses, freeway coordinator management teams, and local agencies.
+Temporary traffic control plans should also be reviewed with other appropriate entities such as maintenance, FHWA, community awareness teams, general public, transit agencies, businesses, freeway coordinator management teams, and local agencies.
 Initial reviews should be made by construction and traffic operations no later than the Phase II plans stage with subsequent reviews of Phase III plans.
 Input from local engineering and law enforcement agencies should be obtained early in the process, such as during the PD&E study and the Phase I plans stage.